Visualizing A Century of New Yorker Stories

 - Copy these countries (command-C or ctrl-C)

-- Paste the countries into the BLUE input box, and click on the geocode button.
+- Add the header for “ADDRESS” at the top, and then click on the geocode addresses button.

 Palladio accepts spatial data, but it is very picky on how the spatial data is organized.
 The coordinates must be put in a single column, rather than a more typical two column format (latitude, longitude).
 Let’s clean up our data to adhere to Palladio’s format.
 In this step, we will combine the latitude and longitude columns by putting double quotes around them.
 Sublime is a great text editor that makes doing this process fun and easy.